jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 How about integrating VB and C++?

-Does properties have a place here?
+Might properties have a place here?
 Somewhere?
 A bit?

 #### What to Do With These Issues